No service on Connect over Thanksgiving HolidayEffective

 I am a registered Marin Access rider; do I need to do anything?

-Yes, to receive the Marin Access discounted fare ($3) on your Connect trips, make sure you visit this link or call a Marin Access Travel Navigator at (415) 454-0902 to submit or update your information.
+Yes, to receive the Marin Access discounted fare ($3) on your Connect trips, make sure you call a Marin Access Travel Navigator at (415) 454-0902 to submit or update your information.

 What if I am an employer-sponsored rider?